ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

 Use of this Header Parameter is OPTIONAL.

-### "claims" (Claims) Header Parameter {#claimsDef}

-The `claims` Header Parameter is an array listing the Claim Names corresponding to the JWP payloads, in the same order as the payloads.
-Each array value is a Claim Name, as defined in [@!RFC7519].
-Use of this Header Parameter is OPTIONAL.

 ## Public Header Parameter Names {#PublicHeaderParameterName}

 Additional Header Parameter names can be defined by those